Fieldwork and Travel

 The University defines a high risk destination based on Department of Foreign Affairs and Trade (DFAT) advice levels.
 Currently the University determines this with the following advisories:

-The University General Counsel provides the following advice to be considered by anyone travelling on university business and supervisors before approving international travel:
+The University provides the following advice to be considered by anyone travelling on university business and supervisors before approving international travel:

 The Travel to high risk destinations risk assessment form is needed when you are asking for approval to travel to a high risk international destination on University business.
 When travelling to low risk international destinations, the Travel risk assessment form can be used.